 Programmes and projects should allow the entire process, from notification that a review is required to receipt of the final report, to take two months.
+The Gateway review itself takes one week including presenting the final report.

 Below is a summary of key activities in the Gateway process: